Biggin Hill: Location

 Biggin Hill is on the outskirts of the London Borough of Bromley.
 The A233 road is the only main road that runs through the area, from North to South.
 Most of the settlements that surround Biggin Hill are small towns and villages.
 Biggin Hill's postcode is TN16, and its post town is Westerham (although Westerham itself is located outside Greater London).

 Transport

-Biggin Hill is part of the Transport for London operating area and is thus served by several London Buses services as well as one route operated by Southdown PSV.
+Biggin Hill is part of the Transport for London operating area and is thus served by several London Buses services as well as one route operated by Metrobus.
 Buses provide connections to Bromley, Keston, Hayes, Bromley, Westerham, Downham, Catford, Oxted, Locksbottom, New Addington, Tatsfield, Orpington and Green Street Green.

 The nearest National Rail station to Biggin Hill is Hayes station (located 5 miles away) as well as Oxted station in Surrey plus Bromley South station and Orpington station.
 The nearest Tramlink stop is New Addington located 4 miles away.